alexleun/llm-translate-notebook/README.md

 * **Original Text Retention:** Provides the option to keep the original text in the output file for learning purposes.
 * **Chunk Size Customization:** Enables users to specify the desired chunk size for text splitting, allowing for more granular control over the translation process.
 * **Improved Translation Accuracy:** Leverages the power of the Qwen LLM model to deliver more accurate and nuanced translations.
+* **Translation Quality Review:** Implements a feedback loop with the LLM to ensure translation accuracy.

 **Key Features:**